ThomasCarstens/BotDrivestoWaypoint/README.md

 :black_square_button: Creating one launchfile

 ### Accommodating collaborations
-:ballot_box_with_check: Clarity about areas that will benefit from contributions (see picture below.)
+:ballot_box_with_check: Clarity about areas that will benefit from contributions (see list above.)

 :black_square_button: Run project in virtualenv ((steps to be determined))